• Skip to primary navigation

 In all seriousness though, downturns, crashes, and recessions do happen – there’s no way around that.
 The problem is that these big predictions are what sells to the masses and as a result, this is what people see when they’re scrolling around the internet reading financial news.
 It has the unfortunate effect of confusing and scaring people so that they ultimately do nothing.

 You can see this in action just by scrolling through online forums.
 Over the past few years, I’ve increasingly seen more and more questions on Reddit and other forums from new investors asking if they should hold off on investing and wait for the next market downturn.
-Indeed, if you go back all the way to 2013, you’ll see people asking this same exact question – things were too high even back then.
+Indeed, if you go back all the way to 2013, you’ll see people asking this same question – things were too high even back then.
 Everyone is just so scared that the day they start investing will be the day that everything comes crashing down.

 The simple, straightforward advice I give is always the same.
 No, you don’t need to wait because, more likely than not, you cannot predict where the market is going.

-But even more importantly, on a practical level, if really doesn’t matter what the market does at any given point because you’re going to be investing in small chunks over a long period of time anyway – likely hundreds of times over the course of your life.
+But even more importantly, on a practical level, it really doesn’t matter what the market does at any given point because you’re going to be investing in small chunks over a long period of time anyway – likely hundreds of times over the course of your life.
 Sometimes the market will be up.
 Sometimes it’ll be down.
 But you’re never risking it all at once, at least not when you think about how investing works on a practical level.

-We All Dollar Cost Average By Necessity
+We All Dollar-Cost Average By Necessity

 There’s this big fear that most people have where they think they’ll invest their money into the market and lose it all.
 The solution to this problem has always been to dollar cost average your way into the market.

-The general concept behind dollar cost averaging is fairly simple.
+The general concept behind dollar-cost averaging is fairly simple.
 You basically take a lump sum, break it up into smaller pieces, and invest those small pieces on a regular, consistent basis over a period of time.
 If you have $100,000 to invest, rather than investing it all at once and risking a big loss if the market is on the decline, we instead might divide that $100,000 by 12 months and invest the same amount each month.
 If the market goes down, we’re investing small amounts as the market drops – buying each share at a cheaper price and reducing our potential losses.
 And if the market goes up, we’re doing the same, investing as the market goes up.

 People who are worried about the market being too high right now are essentially thinking in terms of lump-sum investing.
 They’re afraid that they’ll put in their money now and see it drop.
 But the nature of income doesn’t work like that.
 Even though many of us might make $1 million or more over the course of our lives, none of us gets it all at once.
 Instead, we get it in small amounts.
 And on a practical level, we can only invest small amounts each time.

-In short, this means two things when it comes to investing: (1) you probably don’t have hundreds of thousands to invest all at once and (2) you’re probably looking at an investment time horizon that’ll stretch decades, with hundreds of smaller investments over that period of time.
+In short, this means two things when it comes to investing: (1) you probably don’t have hundreds of thousands to invest all at once, and (2) you’re probably looking at an investment time horizon that’ll stretch decades, with hundreds of smaller investments over that period of time.

+I think of this as basically dollar-cost averaging by necessity.
+We’re all just breaking up our investing into little chunks over a long period of time.
 That’s actually a great thing because once we understand this, we can let go of our fear of losing all of our money.
 If the market tanks, we’ll still keep investing our income week-by-week, month-by-month.
 And if the market goes up, we’re still doing the same thing.
 Each investment is going in at a different point in time.
 None of it is going in all at once.

 No One Invests Once And Never Again